ZEEM

 Baptized at age of 14, I got involved in the activities of the Christian Union in my high school.
 This organization, which seeks to reach students with the Good News, had a profound impact on me.
 As a result of my participation in Christian Union events, I made the decision to devote my life to the ministry of God.
 In my final year of high school, I was privileged to lead a Christian Union group.

 Even before graduating from high school, the pastor at my local church would sometimes give me opportunities to preach.
 I would also accompany him when he was visiting church members.
 This work with my pastor confirmed my calling to ministry.
-When I made my intentions known to the pastor, he encouraged me to enroll in a three-year educational program at Zimbabwe Christian College (ZCC).
+When I made my intentions known to the pastor, he encouraged me to enroll in a three-year educational program at Zimbabwe Christian College (now CACC).
 Unfortunately, I didn’t have the money for tuition.

 Nevertheless, the Lord provided for me!
 Mr. Pemberton, a missionary in our area, learned about my desire to do ministry and made it possible for me to attend ZCC.
 This development was a great confirmation of my calling to ministry.
 Thus I enrolled in ZCC and graduated in three years.